Tejas204/Tejas204/README.md

 Hi 👋 My name is Tejas Dhopavkar
 ================================

-I am working as an Analyst at Deloitte US.
+I am working as an Analyst at Deloitte USI.
 I am a Computer Engineering graduate from VESIT, Mumbai.
 I am interested in full-stack web development, machine learning and deep learning.

 * I'm based in Mumbai
 * You can contact me on tejasdhopavkar2000@gmail.com or on <a href="https://www.linkedin.com/in/tejas-dhopavkar/">LinkedIn</a>